jsplumb/mottle/README.md

 Currently, all desktop browsers and iOS devices are supported, and most browsers for Android work.

+### Touch Event Shims

+As of M69, Chrome has stopped supporting `document.createTouch` and `document.createTouchList`, and other browser vendors will be doing this in their upcoming releases too.
+All versions of Mottle prior to 1.0.0 relied on those methods for touch events; 1.0.0 does not.

+Mottle was written primarily as the event manager for jsPlumb, so any version of jsPlumb (Toolkit or Community edition) that has a pre-1.0.0 version of Mottle will run into problems with touch events at some stage.
+The minimum versions of jsPlumb that contain Mottle 1.0.0 are:

+- Toolkit : 1.9.0
+- Community: 2.8.0

+but if you cannot upgrade to one of these versions, you can include the `touch-shim.js` file included in the root of this project.
+It provides shims for the `document.createTouch` and `document.createTouchList` methods.

 #### Basic Events

 The following events can be bound, using the `on` function: